Andoson22/NFL-Play-Call-Classification/README.md

 Here we can see that our data has more passes than rushes.
 Our goal will be to predict passes and rushes at a higher accuracy than the given frequencies.

-Our most important features were formation, down, and distance to go.
+Our most important features were formation, down(more specifically 1st and 3rd down), and distance to go.

 ![image](https://raw.githubusercontent.com/Andoson22/NFL-Play-Call-Classification/main/Images/Final%20Feature%20Importance.png)